This is a basic guide, if you’re already familiar with Git, check out our advanced Git ↔ Jupyter guide.

 Develop in a Branch

-Let’s say you are working on a large project spanning multiple days but you want to periodically push work in progress checkpoints (“commits”).
-The way you do that is by creating a feature branch.
-Each repository has a default branch (typically called “master”) that stores most up-to-date versions of completed work.
+main) that stores the most up-to-date versions of completed work.
 Each member of your team can create their own feature branches to store their WIP commits.
 When their work in a feature branch is ready to be shared they can create a pull request for peer review & subsequently merge the feature branch into master.
 Let’s unpack that with concrete steps.

 Say I’m about to start working on a new project to analyse customer data.
 First, I will create a new branch,